Skip to content

 Check for service-linked roles.
 Some AWS services require service-linked roles that must be created separately.
 If a service can’t create the role automatically, you get AccessDeniedException.

 Check Terraform state locks.
-If the AccessDeniedException happens during Terraform operations, it might be related to state lock issues rather than IAM.
+If the AccessDeniedException happens during Terraform operations, it might be related to state lock issues on the DynamoDB lock table rather than the IAM action you intended to perform.
+Inspect the failing call in TF_LOG=DEBUG output — if the action is dynamodb:PutItem against a terraform-locks table, the deny is about locking, not about your target resource.

 Check the AWS service quotas.
 Some services return AccessDeniedException when you hit service quotas instead of a quota-specific error.
 Check Service Quotas in the AWS Console.